How To...

 exterior resistant timber construction

 Lacquers, varnishes and paints must be specially formulated for exterior use.
 They must be elastic to allow dimensional changes in the wood without cracking and contain a small percentage of pigment to ensure resistance to UV radiation.
-The content of a wetting agent also protects against the sun's rays.
+The content of a blowing agent also protects against the sun's rays.
 In terms of sun resistance, the most resistant are matt paints and the least resistant are transparent gloss varnishes.

 exterior resistant timber construction